nyboer/M4L-GamePad/README.md

 If you select a button in the mapping source menu, it will be excluded from sending MIDI notes, and used to map to Ableton device parameters.
 Use the "tog" button to turn it from momentary `(m)` action into toggle `(t)`.
 Toggle can be used with continuous controls like joysticks and pressure, too.

+## Max Patch

+This relies on a central javascript to do most of the interpretive work and communicate to the UI widgets via pattrstorage.
+The mapping and Live integration is mostly cribbed from the *Expression Control* M4L device that ships with Live Suite.
+This will probably need refactoring to overcome the 6-mapping limitation.

 ## Mapping Variations

 Problem: the same game controller will use different IDs for controls on different computers.